lumbrefrio/tornado-ipware/README.md

 - ### Precedence Order
 The default meta precedence order is top to bottom.
-However, you may customize the order by providing your own `IPWARE_META_PRECEDENCE_ORDER` by adding it to your project's settings.py
+However, you may customize the order by providing your own `IPWARE_META_PRECEDENCE_ORDER` by adding it to your project's Tornado options.

    ```python
     # The default meta precedence order